obewan/d-framework/README.md

 Warning : this is not a commercial framework and it must not be used in a production environment.

-To use it, download and extract it (or git pull it) and set it as a PHP web site.
+To use it, download and extract it (or git clone it) and set it as a PHP web site.

 Start to look at the index.php file, reads the comments, edit the files and build your own components, enjoy :).